ba5t1an/cnet/README.md

 Training can be performed in parallel on CPU.

-The following 3rd Parties are required to use this project:
+The following 3rd parties are required to use this project:

     - Eigen (>= 3.x)
     - Boost (>= 1.6)